 You'd think the airport bathroom is where all the germs lurk, but a new study says you'll find more nasty microbes when you're going through security.
 Researchers examined 90 swabs from surfaces in Finland's Helsinki Airport including touchscreens, handrails and toilet areas.
 The most germ-laden were those plastic bins where we drop our shoes, liquids and other personal items.

 These trays are not routinely disinfected, the researchers point out, so bring your own hand sanitizer and gel up after your make it through security.
-It won't eliminated all viruses, but it can be effective for many.
+It won't eliminate all viruses, but it can be effective for many.
 Better yet, as soon as you get through security, head to a bathroom and wash your hands with soap and water.

 During the flight